 What would come next will live on forever, with three goals, extra-time and a nail-biting penalty shootout tipping the scales in Liverpool’s favour thanks to sheer power of will.

 “We had a mountain to climb but we kept fighting to the end,” Steven Gerrard would later say.

 And what a view it was from the top.

 Liverpool weren’t in fighting form…

 It wasn’t the best of domestic debut seasons for Rafa Benitez, with 14 league defeats to finish fifth, coupled with an embarrassing FA Cup exit at the first opportunity.

-But it was in Europe where he thrived and it left the final to salvage Champions League football for the following season.
+But it was in Europe where he and his new club thrived, leaving the final to salvage Champions League football for the following season.

 However, the Reds didn’t quite enjoy the best of run-ins to the big day, winning only three of their previous nine prior to the trip to Istanbul.